xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-bat.md

 Since they are data files and they do not have to be compiled, installing them is very simple.
 They just have to be copied to `$DESTDIR`.

-`bat` provides a manpage, but it is generated during the build process[^1].
+`bat` provides a manpage, but it is generated during the build process[^batspecific].
 It get's put into

 ```